Jie Xiao

 Synthesis and Scale up of Energy-Bearing Materials

-This project is in collaboration with my colleagues at Pacific Northwest National lab and other partners to study manufacturing science behind materials scale up.
-From raw materials selection, heat analysis to equipment design and manufacturing simplification, different scientific and engineering tools will be combined to provide effective solutions to reduce the manufacturing cost of battery materials.
+From raw materials selection, heat distribution to equipment design and manufacturing simplification, different scientific and engineering tools will be combined to provide effective solutions to reduce the manufacturing cost of battery materials.
+This program is in collaboration with UW and PNNL colleagues along with our industry partner.

 Check one example here: https://www.energy.gov/eere/ammto/funding-selections-ammto-bto-and-oe-fy22-multi-topic-foa